Support Us Button Widget

 Photo via the City of Asheville

-If your summer bucket list looks like it’s going to break the bank, it’s time to draw up a new draft.
-To help you out, we’ve gathered 10+ free activities for maximizing fun and minimizing spending.
+If your summer bucket list looks like it’s going to break the bank, it’s time to write a new draft.
+To help you out, we’ve gathered 20+ free activities for maximizing fun and minimizing spending.
 Let’s dive in.

 Explore the great outdoors

 As you can imagine, there’s no shortage of outdoor activities here in the Land of the Sky.
 Pack a picnic and set off to a scenic spot, hit a local hiking trail, or play a round of disc golf at a nearby park.
-If you’re looking for something a bit more out-of-the-box, you can go on a hunt for berries, nuts, and fruits using the Asheville Edibles Map.
+For something a bit more out-of-the-box, you can go foraging for berries, nuts, and fruits using the Asheville Edibles Map.
+If you’re looking to break a sweat, go the extra mile by joining a local running club.

 Geocaching